computer-science-engineering/learning-computer-science/README.md

 #### Java

-1. Install latest version of Java: OpenJDK (Red Hat for Windows)
+1. Install latest version of Java: OpenJDK (Red Hat for Windows).
 1. On Windows, update the Path environment variable to point to new Java install location.
+Look out for JAVA_HOME env var, and javapath in the Path env var.
-1. Update build.gradle script (sourceCompatibility and targetCompatibility).
+1. Update build.gradle script (`sourceCompatibility` and `targetCompatibility`).
 1. Download and update the (latest) version of gradle compatible with the new version of Java.
-1. Update the Path environment variable to point to new gradle install location.
+1. In Windows, update the Path environment variable to point to new gradle install location.
 1. In the repository root, from admin command prompt, run `gradle wrapper --gradle-version <new gradle version>`.
 1. Make sure `distributionUrl` in `gradle/wrapper/gradle-wrapper.properties` points to new gradle version.
 1. Delete .project and .classpath files.